 - Proving the police violated your rights and getting key evidence barred from the courtroom

-- Negotiating a plea deal that reduces the charges you face so your sentence gets reduced
+- Negotiating a plea deal that reduces the charges you face so that your sentence gets reduced

 - Taking your case to trial and presenting evidence to support a “not guilty” verdict